codingMustache/codingMustache/README.md

 ## Joke of the Day

-You know that cemetery up the road?
-People are dying to get in there.
+I went to the zoo yesterday and saw a baguette in a cage.
+It was bread in captivity.

 ## Daily Trivia

-The name of technology company HP stands for what?
+What is the main CPU is the Sega Mega Drive / Sega Genesis?
- 1. Hellman-Pohl
+ 1. Motorola 68000
- 2. Hewlett-Packard
+ 2. Intel 8088
- 3. Howard Packmann
+ 3. Yamaha YM2612
- 4. Husker-Pollosk
+ 4. Zilog Z80

 <details>
   <summary>Answer</summary>
-  Hewlett-Packard
+  Motorola 68000
 </details>